ClarityCafe/Aya/README.md

 - SauceNAO API Key
 - MongoDB Database URL (a local one would work!)
+- Redis connection URL
 - Reddit OAuth secrets

-you will need to set them as environment variables (we make use of environment variables heavily so we can deploy on Vercel) - consult `lib/database.ts` and `lib/saucenao.ts` for the environment variable naming.
+you will need to set them as environment variables (we make use of environment variables heavily so we can deploy on Vercel) - consult `lib/database.ts` and `lib/sourceLookup.ts` for the environment variable naming.

 With that done, run the development server: